macbookandrew/youtube-live/README.md

 Provides an embed code to show your current YouTube Live broadcast on any other site.

+Basically this is a simpler, hosted version of my [WordPress plugin](https://wordpress.org/plugins/wp-youtube-live/).

 ## Setup

 0. Log into https://console.cloud.google.com/